 - Choose a Couch to 5k program.
 After your legs and feet have adapted to a month of walking, you may benefit from a structured plan.
 These programs give you incremental increases and help your progress from mostly walking to mostly or all running.
 You can Google Couch to 5k.
 Here is one link I found.
 Couch to 5k plan

 - Start browsing online for races, if that is your goal.
+Running is so popular that it’s easy to find races near you.
 Here is one of many sites. https://runningintheusa.com/race/find-by-state/ Sign up!
 Put the date on the calendar and keep training!
 Maybe you can find a friend to join you or get your family interested.
 Running is a great family activity.
 Have a small child?
 Run with a jogging stroller!
 Also, join some Facebook or other social media groups that welcome new runners.
 You will get lots of encouragement and advice.

 - Find or buy a water container.
 If the weather is hot you will want to carry water with you .
 For 30 minutes, you may not need water, but in Texas , I always carry water because it is so hot and I am a thirsty runner.
 There are so many great choices now for how to carry your water.
 You can carry a bottle in your hand, wear a water belt, or buy a vest that has pockets for bottles ( and other items like your phone and keys), or a vest with a bladder in the back pocket.
 I have all of the above and use them for different situations.